ctmshout

 <hostID>

-Host ID of the Agent computer.
-Used for messages whose destination is either a user in the data center or a user defined in the Notification Destination folder.
+Defines the Agent host ID.
+This is used for messages whose destination is either a user in the data center or a user defined in the Notification Destination folder.

-If ‑ORDERID is also specified, this Host_ID overrides the Host ID specified in the job with that Order ID.
+If ‑ORDERID is also specified, this Host_ID overrides the host ID that is specified in the job with that run ID.

 <severityLevel>